Mandatory Education in Divorce and Temporary Separation

 Permission to watch a DVD

 In limited circumstances, you may watch a DVD of the divorce education course and the divorce orientation course.
-The DVDs are available in English and in Spanish.
 You may watch the DVDs if you:

 - live out of state or more than 60 miles from the nearest live class;